-8. The UFC is the largest mixed martial arts (MMA) organisation in the world.
+7. The UFC is the largest mixed martial arts (MMA) organisation in the world.
 The UFC showcases the best international fighters using a variety of martial arts styles and disciplines.

-- 9. The UFC is televised lived each week on a Sunday with the timetabling of events including Early Preliminaries, Preliminaries and the Main Card.
-Events are held around the world predominantly in Las Vegas where the UFC is based. - 10.
+- 8. The UFC is televised lived each week on a Sunday with the timetabling of events including Early Preliminaries, Preliminaries and the Main Card.
+Events are held around the world predominantly in Las Vegas where the UFC is based. - 9.
 During UFC events, participants compete in fights using a combination of boxing, wrestling, judo and various other martial arts, these combined skills are referred to as "mixed martial arts", or MMA.
-The combination of all of these sports makes the UFC very popular with a diverse group of fans and patrons of the Venue, as with around the world. - 11.
+The combination of all of these sports makes the UFC very popular with a diverse group of fans and patrons of the Venue, as with around the world. - 10.
 UFC matches take place inside The Octagon, an eight-sided structure comprised of metal chain-link fencing.
-The fence is six feet high and allows for 30 feet of space from point to point within The Octagon. - 12.
+The fence is six feet high and allows for 30 feet of space from point to point within The Octagon. - 11.
 Each UFC bout is a series of five-minute rounds, with a one-minute rest period between rounds.
-Non-title fights last for three rounds, while championship UFC fights are five rounds in duration. - 13.
-There are currently 5 different UFC weight classes, being: - Lightweight; - Welterweight; - Middleweight; - Light Heavyweight; and
+Non-title fights last for three rounds, while championship UFC fights are five rounds in duration. - 12.
+There are currently 5 different UFC weight classes, being: - Lightweight; - Welterweight; - Middleweight; - Light Heavyweight; and - Heavyweight.

-- Heavyweight. - 14.
-Annexed and marked "Annexure B" is a copy of UFC Events Held in 2023, with "Annexure C" showing the Current Events Arranged for 2024 so far.
-Annexure C provides details of the location and time the events will be held based on Western Standard Time, which confirms the requirement for the ETP. - 15.
-The Venue's Redline Floor Plan is annexed and marked "Annexure D".
-It is proposed that the ETP would operate in the whole of the licensed area of the Venue. - 16.
-A Site Map for the Venue is annexed and marked "Annexure E", which provides an overview of the neighbourhood in closest proximity to the Venue. - 17.
+- 13. Annexed and marked "Annexure B" is a copy of UFC Events Held in 2023, with "Annexure C" showing the Current Events Arranged for 2024 so far.
+Annexure B provides details of the location and time the events will be held based on Western Standard Time, which confirms the requirement for the ETP. - 14.
+The Venue's Interim Redline Floor Plan is annexed and marked "Annexure D".
+It is proposed that the ETP would operate in the whole of the licensed area of the Venue. - 15.
+A Site Map for the Venue is annexed and marked "Annexure E", which provides an overview of the neighbourhood in closest proximity to the Venue. - 16.
 Annexed and marked "Annexure F" is a copy of the Venue's Food and Beverage Menu.

-- 18. The Venue's features include: - (a) A bar service area; - (b) Indoor & outdoor dining areas providing a range of seating options provided; - (c) Audio visual experience, with several giant screens for patrons to enjoy watching the fights on; - (d) Function space for those patron who wish to attend as a group and prebook a function area.
+- 17. The Venue's main features relevant to the Application include: - (a) Dining area of providing seated dining with a range of seating options provided, including 6-person high bar tables, booths and 4-seater tables. - (b) A centralised bar service area service both the internal and alfresco areas for food and beverages, with the option to also operate a Garden Bar during peak periods and when the area is booked as function space. - (c) Alfresco area, providing a variety of seating options. - (d) Audio visual experience, with several giant screens, as well other screens operating within the Venue for patrons to enjoy watching the fights on; and - (e) Function space for those patron who wish to attend as a group and prebook a function area.